landmaster135/dotfiles/.config/generative_ai/cline/.clinerules/01-coding.md

 - Liskov Substitution Principle
 - Interface Segregation Principle
 - Dependency Inversion Principle

+## Extra things

+### Pull request
+- Before creating a pull request, confirm Git commit history with the MCP tool: `get_git_commit_history_with_details`.
+I need to ask the user for the first date, last date, and keywords (mainly these tags: "feat:", "refactor:", "fix:", "test:", or "doc:") of the commits necessary to create a pull request.

 ## Python
 - When creating functions, basically make them as instance methods of a class.
 When creating test functions, also create a test class and make them as instance methods.